-- Eligible financial collateral which include cash (deposited with the Bank), gold, securities issued by Central and State Governments, Kisan Vikas Patra, National Savings Certificates, life insurance policies with a declared surrender value issued by an insurance company which is regulated by the insurance sector regulator, certain debt securities rated by a recognised credit rating agency, mutual fund units where daily net asset value is available in public domain and the mutual fund is limited to investing in the instruments listed above. - On-balance sheet netting, which is confined to loans/advances and deposits, where banks have legally enforceable netting arrangements, involving specific lien with proof of documentation. - Guarantees, where these are direct, explicit, irrevocable and unconditional.
+- Eligible financial collateral which include cash (deposited with the Bank), gold, securities issued by Central and State Governments, Kisan Vikas Patra, National Savings Certificates, life insurance policies with a declared surrender value issued by an insurance company which is regulated by the insurance sector regulator, certain debt securities rated by a recognised credit rating agency, mutual fund units where daily net asset value is available in public domain and the mutual fund is limited to investing in the instruments listed above. - On-balance sheet netting, which is confined to loans/advances and deposits, where banks have legally enforceable netting arrangements, involving specific lien with proof of documentation.

+- Guarantees, where these are direct, explicit, irrevocable and unconditional.
 Further, the eligible guarantors would comprise: - Sovereigns, sovereign entities stipulated in the RBI guidelines on Basel II, bank and primary dealers with a lower risk weight than the counterparty; - Other entities, which are rated AA(-) or better.

-The above collateral types are applicable to all customer segments including corporates and financial institutions, though exposures to banks are generally non collateralised.
 There are well laid down policies and processes for valuation / revaluation of collaterals covering source of valuation, independent professional valuations, haircuts / margins on collateral market values, re-margining requirements and reassessment of credit limits.
 The frequency of collateral valuation is driven by the volatility in each class of collateral.

-Details of Total Credit Exposure (after on or off Balance sheet Netting) as on 30th September' 2013.
+Details of Total Credit Exposure (after on or off Balance sheet Netting) as on 31st March 2014.

-Particulars Amount Rs (000s) Eligible Financial Collaterals after application of haircuts - Covered by Guarantees#/ credit Derivatives 17,131,680
+Particulars Amount Rs (000s)

+Eligible Financial Collaterals after application of haircuts 1

+Covered by Guarantees#/ credit Derivatives ı